kfoxIsProgrammer/PingApp/README.md

 By:Kevin Fox

-This application is emulate the ping function./n Compile the C code using gcc -o pingApp pingApp.c
+This application is emulate the ping function.\n Compile the C code using gcc -o pingApp pingApp.c